-It won’t be long before Michigan sports bettors are able to place a wager from anywhere in the state, at any time.
+As of January 22, 2021, Michigan sports bettors are able to place a wager from anywhere in the state, at any time.

 Even with casinos and retail sportsbooks located within the state’s largest city, there’s little doubt that mobile betting will ultimately dominate the Michigan market.